Manav Surti

 Manav’s leadership style:

-As a leader, what is Manav more likely to?
+As a leader, what is Manav more likely to do on the board?

 "Student Leadership SHOULD feel more Impact-driven and less symbolic.” - Manav